cassidyjames/cassidyjames.github.io/referrals.md

 # Cassidy’s Referrals

 Services or products I recommend.
-If you sign up/purchase using these links, I'll get a small cut.
-Sometimes you'll even save money, too.
+If you sign up/purchase using these links, you'll save money and I may get a small cut.

 ---